nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 2.08
+- Broke some regular printing with the printing to graphics screen, this is now been fixed
+- Fixed a bug with getting the value of an expression before an open bracket if an array was before the open bracket

 V 2.07
 - Fixed a bug with REM or ' at the end of a line that has variables in it, the line was past the variable name was being ignored by the parser